Anyone with a laptop can call themselves a copywriter. How do you find the real deal?

 Affinity

 Writing is not an exact science, and it’s not one-size-fits-all.
 You might not like my writing, and that’s okay!
-(If not, it’s kind of weird that you’re reading my blog anyway, but thank you.)
+(If not, it’s kind of weird that you’re reading my blog, but thank you.)

 When you read something in a style that resonates, you’ll know.
 You’ll just like it more.
 You’ll keep reading.

-A copywriter’s website will probably give you enough information to go on by itself — they must’ve written it themselves, after all.
+A copywriter’s website will probably give you enough information to go on by itself — they probably wrote it themselves, after all.

 What’s next?